enzouro/RGO-Lipa-Inventory-System-with-Stock-Viewing-Dashboard/README.md

 - Find the `xampp` folder inside of your local disc.
 - Find the `htdocs` folder, copy and paste the project inside of it.

-4. Got your browser and type [localhost/RGO](http://localhost/RGO/). *make sure that the Apache and MySQl is running in your XAMPP server*
+4. Go to your browser and type [localhost/RGO](http://localhost/RGO/).  *(make sure that the Apache and MySQl is running in your XAMPP server)*

 5. Accounts:
 - For admin, the username: `admin` , password: `admRGO`